Alice Toklas’ Moroccan Hashish Fudge Recipe

 - In a small sauce pan, combine the brown and white sugars and butter, cooking over low heat until all the sugars have melted together stirring constantly.

 - Remove from heat and pour over the fruit/nut/spice mixture.
 Mix well until evenly incorporated.

-- Using this example of THC content, we can easily make any of the following portion sizes: 50 x 10mg, 25 x 20mg, 10 x 50mg etc. If you desire a lower dosage treat, you can simply use half the cannabis flower or kief.
+- Using our previous example of 500mg THC content, we can easily make any of the following portion sizes: 50 x 10mg, 25 x 20mg, 10 x 50mg etc. If you desire a lower dosage treat, you can simply use half the cannabis flower or kief.

 - Portion the mixture out based on your determined dosage, roll that portion into a ball and place on wax paper to cool.